Hreflang: The Technical SEO Guide to Global Domination

 While approaches like redirects and content negotiation also aim to deliver localized content, hreflang reigns supreme for SEO.
 Unlike redirects, hreflang doesn't force users to a specific page, respecting their browsing preferences.
 Also, don't mistake it for a canonical tag, which specifies the preferred version of a page to avoid duplicate content issues.
 Hreflang focuses on language and regional relevance, while canonicals consolidate ranking signals.

-Now that you've grasped the fundamentals, let's dive deeper into how hreflang works in practice.
+Now that you've grasped the fundamentals, let's dive into the syntax of these tags.

 Decoding the Hreflang Syntax: Building Blocks for Success